 - All expenses must be incurred by December 31st.

-- All expenses must be incurred by December 31st, but users can roll up to $500 into the next year’s FSA.
+- All expenses must be incurred by December 31st, but users can roll up to $550 into the next year’s FSA.
 However, due to the COVID pandemic in 2020, the IRS is permitting the rollover of unused FSA and dependent care assistance for 2020, 2021 and 2022.

 - All expenses must be incurred by March 15th.

 Be sure to check with your plan administrator on the deadlines for your FSA.
 If you have multiple accounts, like a dependent-care account and a medical-use account, be sure to ensure that the deadlines match.
 They may not, depending on how your employer has chosen to set up the plans.

 Keep in mind, though, that spending deadlines and reporting deadlines don’t necessarily match.
 Often times, you’ll have a few weeks past your spending deadline to actually file the FSA claim.

 For instance, an account with a December 31st spending deadline may have a submission deadline of January 15th.
 And, typically, plans with a March 15th spending deadline have a March 31st submission deadline.

 So say, for instance, that you want to run out your medical FSA by the end of the year.
 So you decide to pick up some medical supplies, like bandages, to stock your first aid cabinet for the next year on December 31st.
 If your account spending deadline is December 31st, you’ll have to turn the receipts in to your account administrator by January 15th.

 When you use an FSA, it’s primarily important that you choose how much to contribute to your account wisely.
 But you may still not spend all the contributed funds within a year on prescriptions and routine medical work.

 If that’s the case, keep in mind that you can spend down your account on other medical expenses near the end of the year, including: